refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 };
 ```

-If you don't want to redirect the user to anywhere, you can resolve the `register` method's Promise with `redirectTo: false`.
+If you don't want to redirect the user to anywhere, you can resolve the `register` method's Promise with `redirectTo: undefined`.

 ```ts
 const authProvider: AuthBindings = {